vbertret/PIR-Tensor-Network-MNIST/README.md

   * `\tensor` one method to contract a tensor with inputs
   * `\tensor_network` all the stuff needeed to train a tensor network
     * `modelMPS.py` the central class of the project.
 It defines a tensor network with different methods to train it
-    * `optimizer.py` different algorithm to reduce the loss : Adam, Gradient Descent with fixed stepsize and Conjugate Gradient Descente
+    * `optimizer.py` different algorithms to reduce the loss : Adam, Gradient Descent with fixed stepsize and Conjugate Gradient Descent
     * `\algo_AGD` some methods to compute the gradient and the cost for basic Alternating Gradient Descent
     * `\algos_DMRG` some methods to compute the gradient and the cost with Density Matrix Renormalization Group
 * `requirements.txt` all the package you need to install so that you can use the project on your own